sjmitch-git/breeze/README.md

 ## Getting Started

-To use Fluid UI in your Next.js/React project, follow these steps:
+To use Breeze UI in your Next.js/React project, follow these steps:

 ### 1. Install Next.js and React